Shree Hari Chemicals Export Ltd Directors Report.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-The Company has in place an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+The Company has complied with provisions relating to the constitution of Internal Complaints Committeeand has in place an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 All employees (permanent, contractual, temporary, trainees) are covered under this policy.

 INSIDER TRADING REGULATIONS AND CODE OF DISCLOSURE